 1/4 teaspoon kosher salt

-10 ounces semi-sweet chocolate chips (can substitute a combination of chopped nuts and chips, by weight)
+6 ounces semi-sweet chocolate chips (can substitute a combination of chopped nuts and chips, by weight)

-Preheat your oven to 325°F. Line a rimmed baking sheet with unbleached parchment paper and set it aside.
+Preheat your oven to 325°F. Line large rimmed baking sheets with unbleached parchment paper and set them aside.